spindlebink/hollicode/docs/ROADMAP.md

 end
 ```

-## Think long and hard about variables/function calls
+## Think long and hard about variables

-The current workflow, fully directive-based, without any syntax for setting variables or expressions for calling functions, is minimal and reads easily, but I wonder if we could go just a *little* further toward more conventional variable structures.
+The current workflow, fully directive-based, without any syntax for setting variables, is minimal and reads easily, but I wonder if we could go just a *little* further toward more conventional variable structures.
 As is, we defer all keeping-track-of-variables stuff to interpreter implementations.
 I'm not saying it's *wrong*, but it might be worth further thought.

 ## Think long and hard about options